Editor’s Note: This blog post has been updated in September 2021.

 Investing In Employee Training

-Organizations invest considerable resources in learning and development to enhance their human capital.
+Organizations invest considerable resources in Learning & Development to enhance their human capital.
 In 2015 alone, US-based companies spent $1,252 on average per employee for direct learning and development expenditures [Ho, Maris; Jones M. 2015, State of the industry].
 The increase of investment in workplace learning and development is matched by the average time employees spent on training.

-Until recently, Instructor-led live classroom delivery continued to be the most popular method of formal workplace learning, occupying 49% of all learning content.
+Regarding the medium of training delivery, until recently, Instructor-led live classroom delivery continued to be the most popular method of formal workplace learning, occupying 49% of all learning content.
 Even before the onset of the COVID-19 pandemic, globalization and technological advances pushed companies towards shifting to a more cost-effective content delivery method.
-A large segment of companies that relied on instructor-led training is going virtual.
+A large segment of companies that relied on instructor-led training is going virtual as part of their digital workplace learning strategy.

 Factors Driving The Digital Transformation Of Workplace Training

-- Revenue Growth & ROI: Adopting digital training delivery can have a positive impact on an organization’s revenue.
-Various facets of modern eLearning, such as microlearning, facilitate improved knowledge retention.
+- Revenue Growth & ROI: Digital workplace learning can have a positive impact on an organization’s revenue.
+Various facets of modern eLearning, such as microlearning and gamification, facilitate improved engagement and knowledge retention.
 This makes training more efficient and reduces the amount spent, compared to traditional methods and training materials.
-As mobile phones, tablets, and computers have become ubiquitous, the transition to digital training delivery can go a long way to help your brand increase profits.
-Dillard’s, when offering online product training to its sales associates, found that each hour associates spend on training increases their sales rate by a remarkable 5%.
+As mobile phones, tablets, and computers have become ubiquitous, the transition to digital learning in the workplace can go a long way to help your brand increase profits.
+Dillard’s, an upscale American department store chain, when offering online product training to its sales associates, found that each hour associates spend on training increases their sales rate by a remarkable 5%.

 - The Millennial Learner: The changing needs of millennial learners has provided an impetus for change in the workplace learning environment.
 Millennials prefer to direct their learning journey, so L&D professionals design courses suited to their needs and expectations.
-They have grown up with computers, the internet, and a plethora of associated digital technology all their lives, and are entirely at ease with it.
-As such, the millennial generation is far happier with receiving online training through vILT and Learning Experience Platforms.
-Comparatively, the previous generations may prove resistant to innovative learning trends whereas millennials will embrace them.
-Although, consumer apps and technologies such as youtube, WhatsApp, and Facebook have made it easier for the previous generation to adapt to change.
-The millennial generation, nevertheless, is better ambassadors for new ways of training.
+They have grown up with computers, the internet, and a plethora of associated digital technology all their lives and are entirely at ease with it.
+As such, the millennial generation is far happier with receiving online training through VILT and Learning Experience Platforms.
+In comparison, the previous generations may prove resistant to innovative learning trends, although, consumer apps and technologies such as YouTube, WhatsApp, and Facebook have made it easier for them to adapt to change.
+The millennial generation are undoubtedly better ambassadors for digital workplace learning, and have inspired the rest, to a certain degree, to take the leap.

-- Shift to explore new and emerging technologies: Our understanding of how people learn has given rise to diverse and complex technologies that make use of mobile and social and experiential learning methodologies that can be better managed using digital delivery of training.
+- Shift to explore new and emerging technologies: Our understanding of how people learn has given rise to diverse and complex technologies that make use of mobile, social and experiential learning methodologies that can be better managed using digital delivery of training.
 Cloud tools have made the content available for users anywhere, anytime as per their needs.
-According to Brandon Hall Group’s 2016 Learning Technology Study, the emphasis has shifted from developing learning strategies to exploring new and emerging technologies.

 The Future is Digital for L&D